The Garden Grazer

 • Salt: I use fine-grain salt for this recipe.

-Oil-free baking: Simply line a baking sheet or pan with parchment paper (or Silpat mat) for easy non-stick baking.
+Oil-free baking: Simply line a baking tray with parchment paper (or Silpat mat) for easy non-stick baking.

-Forming cookies: You will use a flat-bottomed glass to lightly press down each ball to form your cookie shapes.
+Forming cookies: You'll use a flat-bottomed glass to lightly press down each ball to form your cookie shapes.
 (I use a small piece of parchment paper in between the glass and cookie dough to prevent sticking.)

-Preparing cookie dough in advance: You can also make the dough ahead of time and store the dough ball in the fridge until ready to bake.
+Preparing cookie dough in advance: You can also make the dough ahead of time and store the dough ball in the fridge for 1-2 days until you're ready to bake.

 Storing